ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

       ``ARTIST`` automatically uses the default values.
 In this case, this is the desired behavior, and we can ignore the warnings!
    2. The remaining messages are info messages.
-These messages are informing us of the names of the objects being loaded from the HDF5 file, important information about these objects, and at the very end stating that the heliostat does not contain individual parameters and is (as we expect) being loaded using the prototypes.
+These messages are informing us of the names of the objects being loaded from the HDF5 file, important information about these objects.

 Before we start using this scenario, we can inspect it, for example by printing the scenario properties or investigating what type of light source and target area is included: